Location: Providence, RI

-The Department is comprised of artists working in a variety of approaches, and social practices.
 The full-time faculty teaching load is six courses a year, comprised of a combination of sophomore through graduate level courses.
 [Department Heads are released from teaching two teaching units, or course equivalents, per year.]
-In addition to teaching, full-time faculty are expected to maintain a professional practice, serve on college committees, advise students, professionally mentor our MFA students, participate in curriculum development, recruitment and other departmental activities and projects, and contribute to the vibrancy of the intellectual life of the college.
+In addition to teaching, full-time faculty are expected to maintain a professional practice, serve on college committees, advise students, participate in curriculum development and other departmental activities and projects, and contribute to the vibrancy of the intellectual life of the college.

 The successful candidate will be required to meet our pre-employment background screening requirements.